albavidalm/FAQ-accordion-card/README.md

 - JavaScript
 - Mobile-first workflow

+### What I learned

+I refreshed my CSS, Sass and JavaScript skills and experimented with the Live Saas Compiler plugin for VSC (absolutely in love with it).

+I'm specially proud of the animated box on the Desktop layout where I worked hard with the "position" properties.

+### Thanks to

+Thanks to my friend [Nur](https://github.com/NurAhissami) for helping me out of the bad loops.

 ## Author

 - GitHub: [https://github.com/albavidalm](https://github.com/albavidalm)
 - Email: [albavidalm @ gmail.com](mailto:albavidalm@gmail.com?subject=Hi)
 - Linkedin: [https://www.linkedin.com/in/albavidalm/](https://www.linkedin.com/in/albavidalm/)

-## Acknowledgments

-I refreshed my CSS, Sass and JavaScript skills and experimented with the Live Saas Compiler plugin for VSC (absolutely in love with it).

-I'm specially proud of the animated box on the Desktop layout where I worked hard with the "position" properties.

 ## 🖤 Support